distributedci/dci-openshift-agent/docs/a-i.md

 ## Configuration

+Before anything else you will need to set `install_method: assisted` in your inventory or pipeline ansible extra variables.
+We do this because AI is not the default install method in the DCI OCP Agent.

 The first change you will notice right away is that the inventory file has a completely different format: instead of the INI-style format default configuration shows, it is a YAML file.
 The YAML file offers more capabilities